Accessibility Statement

 • Meaningful and understandable design of headings and labels

-• Text size can be adjusted without loss of content
+• Adjustable text size without loss of content

 • Keyboard-controlled pause button for slideshows and/or carousels

-• Multimedia content can be paused and ended
+• Multimedia content can be paused and stopped.

-• mandatory information, identification, authentication, security and payment functions that are perceptible, operable, understandable and robust via more than one sensory channel, regardless of the browser used;
+• Mandatory information, as well as identification, authentication, security and payment functions, that are perceptible, operable, understandable and robust across more than one sensory channel, regardless of the browser used;

-• Shop elements that can be operated using the keyboard and assistive technologies (e.g. ordering process, filter options and interactive elements such as buttons, links and menus).
+• Shop elements operable via keyboard and assistive technologies (e.g. order process, filter options and interactive elements such as buttons, switches, links and menus).

 4. Contact details - Report barrier

-If you have noticed any accessibility issues, please feel free to contact us.
+Have you noticed any accessibility issues?
+If so, please feel free to contact us.

-How to reach us: by mail, by email
+Here's how you can reach us: by post, by email

 LERROS Retail GmbH